 Note: Many School Councils have bylaws that were written in pre-COVID times.
 These bylaws might say that voting persons need to be physically present at a meeting for their vote to count.
-During the time frame when meetings cannot happen in person, Councils should amend their bylaws to permit remote attendance.
+School Councils may wish to amend their bylaws to permit remote attendance.